You are currently viewing PySpark Read and Write MySQL Database Table

 6. Read MySQL Table in Parallel

-Use option numPartitions to read MySQL table in parallel.
-This property also determines the maximum number of concurrent JDBC connections to use.
-The below example creates the DataFrame with 5 partitions.
-I have also used the fetchsize option which is used to specify how many rows to fetch at a time, by default it is set to 10.
+Use the numPartitions option to parallelize reading from a MySQL table, which also determines the maximum number of concurrent JDBC connections.
+In the example below, a DataFrame is created with 4 partitions.
+Additionally, the fetchsize option is used to specify the number of rows to fetch per iteration, with a default value of 10.

 # Using numPartitions